Braeger Ford helped make these videos

 Checking the brake fluid in your 2015 Ford Mustang is easy and should be done once a month.
 On some Fords, the owners manual suggests pumping the brake pedal 25 times before looking at the fluid level, be sure to check your owners manual to see if this applies to your 2015 Mustang.
 In addition to checking the brake fluid level, you want to look at the color of the brake fluid in your Mustang - if it is dark in color or it has been more than 2 years since you have changed it, you should consider having it changed - this will help make the internal components (which are expensive) last much longer.

 If you need to add fluid to your Mustang, it is important to check your owners manual for the correct type to add - it likely be either DOT 3, DOT 4 or DOT 5, also known as silicone brake fluid.
 Be sure to discard bottles of brake fluid that are over a year old - brake fluid sucks the moisture out of the air and the water vapor in the fluid can quickly rust out the brake lines in your Mustang.

-Odd electrical problems that come out of nowhere can often signify a blown engine fuse - check and change yours here!2015 Ford Mustang EcoBoost 2.3L 4 Cyl.
+Burnt out brake lights increase your chance of getting rear ended - check and change yours today2015 Ford Mustang EcoBoost 2.3L 4 Cyl.
 Turbo

 Got a short fuse?
 Don't blow a fuse, change it!2015 Ford Mustang EcoBoost 2.3L 4 Cyl.
 Turbo